Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

-Eq. (\ref{eq:002}) gives an expression for many particles in a macrostate.
-In the semiclassical limit, the Hamiltonian can be approximated to a classical form:
+Equation~(\ref{eq:002}) provides an expression for systems containing many particles in a macrostate.
+In the semiclassical limit, the Hamiltonian is approximated by its classical form:

-i.e., the kinetic and potential energies are averaged over the $N$ particles.
-This allows us to give a phase-space semiclassical form to the distribution functions of classical and quantum gases:
+where the kinetic and potential energies are averaged over the $N$ particles.
+This approach enables the derivation of semiclassical phase-space distribution functions for classical and quantum gases:

-where $k_B$ is the Boltzmann constant.
-Eq. (\ref{eq:004}) is known as the Maxwell-Boltzmann (MB) distribution and is valid for classical systems of particles.
-Eqs. (\ref{eq:005}) and (\ref{eq:006}) are the Bose-Einstein (BE) and Fermi-Dirac (FD) distributions, respectively, which describe quantum systems of particles.
-The distribution functions depend on the values of the chemical potential $\mu$, and on the temperature $T$ of the system.
+where $k_B$ denotes the Boltzmann constant.
+Equation~(\ref{eq:004}) represents the Maxwell-Boltzmann~(MB) distribution, which applies to classical systems.
+Equations~(\ref{eq:005}) and~(\ref{eq:006}) correspond to the Bose-Einstein~(BE) and Fermi-Dirac~(FD) distributions, respectively, which describe quantum systems.
+All three distribution functions are determined by the chemical potential~$\mu$ and the system temperature~$T$.